sainnhe/gruvbox-material/README.md

 - By default, the background is `medium`.
 To use `hard` background, add `let g:gruvbox_material_background = 'hard'` to your vimrc.
 To use `soft` background, add `let g:gruvbox_material_background = 'soft'` to your vimrc.
 - By default, italic is enabled in `Comment`.
 To disable italic in `Comment`, add `let g:gruvbox_material_disable_italic_comment = 1` to your vimrc.
 - By default, bold is partly enabled.
 To completely enable bold, add `let g:gruvbox_material_enable_bold = 1` to your vimrc.
 - By default, bold is enabled in lightline color scheme.
-To disable bold in lightline color scheme, add `let g:gruvbox_material_lightline_kill_bold = 1` to your vimrc.
+To disable bold in lightline color scheme, add `let g:gruvbox_material_lightline_disable_bold = 1` to your vimrc.
 - To use transparent background, add `let g:gruvbox_material_transparent_background = 1` to your vimrc.

 # FAQ